 In times of panic, we often want to take action, yet one of the simplest ways to disinfect masks is to do nothing!
 Simply allowing masks to dry will kill viruses.

 But the critical question healthcare workers need to know is how long we need to dry masks before they’re safe.
-In other words, how long do viruses remain viable?
 The question of viability is particularly important, because many studies measure whether viruses are “detectable.”